 we researchers should be an optimistic bunch.
 To be curious is to want to know more,

 understand more and improve more, across business and society.
 The Business of Evidence report showed a demand for more of those services we provide.
-Data analytics is the biggest opportunity obviously, but there is also a growing appetite for more qualitative research, as more people look at the numbers and ask the question 'why?' (there's more on this in the forthcoming Research Live League Tables 2017 report due at the end of January).
+Data analytics is the biggest opportunity obviously, but there is also a growing appetite for more qualitative research, as more people look at the numbers and ask the question 'why?' (there's more on this in the Research Live Industry Report 2017).

 This sounds like the basis for some good new year’s